Burlington Street (Hamilton, Ontario)

 Burlington Street is a partially at grade and elevated roadway in Hamilton, Ontario, stretching along the south shore of Hamilton Harbour in Lake Ontario.
 Burlington Street has four different statuses along the route.
 In its western terminus, it is a collector route ending at Bay Street North.
 Upon the intersection at Wellington Street, the road becomes an arterial route with four lanes.
 The Street ends at Parkdale Avenue.
-On October 14, 2015, city council approved the renaming of the upper portion of Burlington Street from 165 meters east of Ottawa St to the QEW to Nikola Tesla Boulevard.
+On October 14, 2015, city council approved the renaming of the upper portion of Burlington Street from 165 metres east of Ottawa St to the QEW to Nikola Tesla Boulevard.

-Nikola Tesla Boulevard is the official exit #90 from QEW.
-The signage along the QEW for Burlington Street was eventually replaced between October 22-23, 2016 to reflect the name change.
+Nikola Tesla Boulevard is the official exit No. 90 from QEW.
+The signage along the QEW for Burlington Street was eventually replaced between October 22–23, 2016, to reflect the name change.
 After this change, the westbound lanes of Burlington street begin from the first exit on Nikola Tesla Boulevard, heading westbound.

 History

 Burlington Street's original name was "Industrial Road".
 It derives its name from its proximity to Hamilton Harbour, which used to be called Burlington Bay.
 (Note: Still referred to as "Burlington Bay" in Burlington, Ontario) After World War II, when Hamilton was at its industrial peak, Burlington Street was the address of some of the city's most prestigious manufacturing companies.
 In the 1950s, the Canadian head offices of Stelco, Dofasco, Firestone, International Harvester, Procter & Gamble and Westinghouse were situated on or close to Burlington Street.